postman721/just_an_imageviever/README.md

 		These appear when large enough image is opened.

-In addition, the programs MainWindow can be resized just normally as expected.
+In addition, the program's MainWindow can be resized just normally as expected.